yeyuanch/yeyuanch.github.io/_pages/about.md

 During the spring and summer of 2022, I was fortunate to visit the wonderful [theory group](https://cse.engin.umich.edu/research/research-areas/theory-of-computation/) of UMich and worked closely with [Prof. Seth Pettie](https://web.eecs.umich.edu/~pettie/) and [Prof. Thatchaphol Saranurak](https://sites.google.com/site/thsaranurak/).

-I love theoretical thinking, for both research problems and IMO-style quizzes.
+I love theoretical thinking, for both research problems and IMO-style questions, also puzzle games for fun.

 ### About my website
 My website is powered by the [academicpages template](https://academicpages.github.io) and hosted on GitHub pages.